ErikTheBlacksmith/AHK-Special-Char-GUI/readme.txt

-Change what you want in settings.txt (a default is provided) run generate.exe run the generated AHK file
+Change what you want in settings.txt (a default is provided) run generate.exe run the generated AHK file select place for the character to be typed press the hotkey (default ctl+alt+]) click desired character or nagivate using arrow keys + enter

 AHK required https://www.autohotkey.com/
 If you have python you can just run the .py file if it works and just delete the .exe